-Detailed below are some of the paperwork you may need for a marriage in Scotland.
-Please speak to your Registrar about what paperwork you are required to complete.
+Please speak to your Registrar about what paperwork you will be required to complete.

 This leaflet provides you with information on the legal requirements for a civil partnership in Scotland and can help answer any questions you may have.